JoshLmao/6CS007-ProjectBoss/README.md

 You can specify which Python is used by changing the ```pythonHome``` variable inside ```/ProjectBoss/Plugins/UnrealEnginePython/Source/UnrealEnginePython/UnrealEnginePython.Build.cs```

 #### Requirements
-Install the requirements needed with the [install-py-requirements.bat](./ProjectBoss/install-py-requirements.bat) file.
+Install the requirements needed by running the [install-py-requirements.bat](./ProjectBoss/install-py-requirements.bat) file.
+To view what requirements are needed, click to view [py-requirements.txt](./ProjectBoss/py-requirements.txt)